Dr. Joseph Riley, M.D., N.D.

-Dr. Joe Riley, M.D., N.D., practiced this method extensively, building upon the foundations and theories of Zone Therapy.
+Dr. Joe Riley, M.D., N.D., was the owner of Riley School of Chiropractic.
+He invited Dr. Fitzgerald to teach Zone Therapy at the school.
+Dr. Riley practiced this method extensively, building upon the foundations and theories of Zone Therapy.
 He discovered that the zones mapped by Dr. Fitzgerald extended to the bottoms of the feet.
 He also developed a hooking technique.

-Eunice D. Ingham, a therapist in Dr. Riley’s office worked with Dr. Riley to map the reflexes on the feet.
-She named the modality Reflexology, wrote books on the modality, and traveled around the country teaching Reflexology.
+Eunice D. Ingham, a therapist in Dr. Riley’s office, worked with Dr. Riley to map the points on the bottom of the feet and their correlating body part.
+They called these points “reflexes”.
+Eunice Ingham named the modality Reflexology, wrote books on the modality, and traveled around the country teaching Reflexology.

-In the 1950`s a Norwegian named Dr. Charles Ersdal, M.D., M.A., was cured of paralysis after receiving Reflexology treatments for two years.
+In the 1960`s a Norwegian named Dr. Charles Ersdal, M.D., M.A., was cured of paralysis after receiving Reflexology treatments from Einar Svendsen for two years.
 This experience led to 26 years of intense research.
 He determined that the body contains its own innate healing intelligence which is stimulated or triggered through specific and intricate Foot Zone Therapy.
 This method utilizes the feet’s natural “signal” system to establish balance, elevate your life energy, and renew cells in the body.